Where are the Best Surfing Beaches in Wales?

 Oxwich Bay, Gower

-Oxwich Bay is a popular destination for many with its scenic and well-facilitated surroundings.
+Oxwich Bay is a popular destination for surfing in Wales with many with its scenic and well-facilitated surroundings.
 Again, an excellent spot for beginners who may be less confident as it offers a handful of swells and a relatively safe section of the sea in which to develop surfing skills.

 However, on certain days on Oxwich Bay and its surrounding coastline, the surf can be incredible and will make for a truly exhilarating ride.
 It will be crucial on these days to find a good spot though, as you’ll likely find plenty of other surfers also attempting to catch the waves.